fsson/RoM-officedata/README.md

 This repo contains a collection of scripts that fetches, cleans and saves data on searchable private provider offices (providers of the labor market program "Rusta och Matcha") on the Swedish Public Employment Service [website](https://arbetsformedlingen.se/for-arbetssokande/extra-stod/stod-a-o/rusta-och-matcha/sok-leverantor-inom-rusta-och-matcha/).

-The data is fetched and stored automatically under `/data/raw` before being cleaned and combined under `/data/clean`
+The data is fetched and stored under `/data/raw` before being cleaned and combined under `/data/clean`

 ## How to use